-Based on the results of the webinar, a consolidated document will be drawn up, which will reflect the main results of the event, as well as proposals and recommendations for the studying and conservation of the Caspian seal population.
+Based on the results of the webinar, a consolidated document has been created, which includs proposals and recommendations for the studying and conservation of the Caspian seal population.
 (To download Final Document of the II International Webinar).

 The international webinar was organized by the Institute of Hydrobiology and Ecology and the Fisheries Research and Production Center of the Ministry of Ecology, Geology and Natural Resources of the Republic of Kazakhstan at the initiative and support of the Ministry of Ecology, Geology and Natural Resources of the Republic of Kazakhstan and Tengizchevroil LLP.
 Information assistance from the Russian side was provided by KASPIKA Caspian Seals Conservation Agency and the Marine Mammal Council.